QualiSystems/cloudshell-orch-sandbox/SandboxOrchestration_specs/save & restore standard.md

 # Shell Snapshots
-Each shell must implement the orcestration_save and orcestration_restore commands and is responsible on saving and restoring its own state.
+Each shell must implement the save and restore commands and is responsible on saving and restoring its own state.

+The standard specifies the interface and functionality that shells expose to the sandbox orchestration: **orchestration_save** & **orchestration_restore**.
+These two commands are hidden from the end user, their interface uses .json protocol and they should only be used by the sandbox orchestration via API.

-These commands will be called from the sandbox orchestration,  they need to be hidden from the end user.
-To enable the end user to save & restore from the user interface, specific commands can be developed with a user-friendly input parameters.
+ To enable users to save snapshots of a single shell via the user interface, additional save & restore commands may be developed with a user-friendly input parameters, these parameters may differ between shells,  hence they are not part of the standard.